Guangzhou–Zhuhai intercity railway: Overview

-Name Confusion
+Name confusion

-Due to the confusing usage of the Chinese term "Qinggui" (轻轨, could refer to a Light Rail line or an elevated Mass Rapid Transit line) in the original name of this railway, this line was firstly conceived as a Mass Rapid Transit line.
+Due to the confusing usage of the Chinese term "Qinggui" (轻轨), the name could refer to a Light Rail line or an elevated Mass Rapid Transit line in the original name of this railway, this line was firstly conceived as a Mass Rapid Transit line.
 As later pointed out by the local media Nanfang Daily, however, this is a mainline Chinese railway, run by the national Chinese Ministry of Railway (instead of a local agency or authority), using mainline rolling stock CRH1, and with respective identifier for each train, that is very unlikely to be a Mass Rapid Transit line.
-The old term "Guangzhu Qinggui" (广珠轻轨, Guangzhu Mass Rapid Transit) is discarded in favor of "Guangzhu Chengji Tielu" (广珠城际铁路, Guangzhu intercity railway) in news media.
+The old term "Guangzhu Qinggui" (广珠轻轨, Guangzhu Mass Rapid Transit) was discarded in favor of "Guangzhu Chengji Tielu" (广珠城际铁路, Guangzhu intercity railway) in news media.

 History

 In April 2004, the ongoing Guangzhou–Zhuhai intercity railway traffic's preliminary feasibility study was finished, resulting in a proposed railway alignments, technical standards, and project design details.
 Soon afterwards, the railway project was included on the list of major projects for 2005 in Zhuhai.
 At the first Pearl River Dela Regional Economic and Trade Cooperation Fair on July 14, 2004, the Ministry of Railways and Guangdong's provincial government signed an agreement, forming the Guangdong Pearl River Delta Intercity Rail Company and giving each party a 50 percent share in the joint venture.
 Thus, the Guangzhou–Zhuhai intercity railway was born, incorporating officially on July 29.

 On March 16, 2005, China's State Council considered the adoption of the "Bohai Sea, Yangtze River Delta, and Pearl River Delta Intercity Railway Network Plan" during the May 2005 Guangzhou–Zhuhai intercity railway preliminary design review.
 The design of the Guangzhou-Zhuhai project was adjusted, and a single alignment was preliminarily determined.
 Substantial adjustments were made to the alignment south of Jiangmen, resulting in the current "Nanlang Alignment".
 The "Nanlang Alignment" runs from Cuiheng Village in Zhongshan to Zhuhai along the east side of Yangangwan Avenue, through the Fenghuangshan Tunnel, along Mingzhu Road, Gangchang Road, and Changsheng Road before reaching Zhuhai's Xiangzhou District.

 On December 18, 2005, construction on the Guangzhou–Zhuhai intercity railway commenced.
 Construction of elevated lines in the form of aerial structures accounts for approximately 92.25% of the alignment, allowing for minimal changes in slope and grade that provides for a smooth train ride throughout the system.